 He explains that we need to increase agricultural productivity to help end hunger, which is one of the Sustainable Development Goals.
 He suggests that smallholder agriculture must be treated as a commercial business.
 Also, there is the need to enable private sector interventions alongside the government.

-2. Produce food with less resources
+2. Produce food with fewer resources

-Produce more food with less resources like land, water and others, he suggests.
+Produce more food with fewer resources like land, water and others, he suggests.
 Moreso, there is the need to put in place and enforce the regulation that helps manage natural resources in a sustainable way.
 Furthermore, the climatic shocks are becoming more frequent and severe.
 So, farmers need to adopt more tolerant seed varieties and adopt conservation agriculture techniques.

 3. Quality of diets rather than quantity